gettinToasty/toasty-css/README.md

 There are a few other goodies for users of The Grid, as well.
 If you want an element to remain at specific width no matter what, simply add the `fixed` class after the column name.
 You can also add `left` or `right` classes to your rows to justify the columns of a non-filled row to either side of the page.

 ### Components
 Toasty CSS provides a healthy library of prebuilt components right out of the box.
 The full component list is [here](./docs/class_documentation.md), and it covers everything from form inputs to buttons to navigation.
+Seeing is believing so here is an idea of what the Toasty styling library will give you:

 ### Typography
+Toasty CSS has selected a few fonts to make everything consistent in your web application

+### User customization

 ## Future Development